 That is exactly what has happened on BullionVault.
 There is never more than a fleeting instant when BullionVault prices don't fairly reflect main market values.

 The form of your bullion is a Good Delivery bar already stored in the BullionVault section of the professional bullion market vault selected for storage.

 This is slightly different from the form for which you can expect to see prices quoted all over the world.
 The world spot price for bullion is quoted on an unallocated basis.
-Spot market buyers pay extra fees for large gold or silver bars to be fabricated into smaller bars or coins, and they must pay for collection and delivery too, because the spot price only includes making whole bars available for collection at the seller's vault.
+Spot market buyers pay extra fees for large bars to be fabricated into smaller bars or coins, and they must pay for collection and delivery too, because the spot price only includes making whole bars available for collection at the seller's vault.

 A bullion courier needs to be recognised by the vaults of both seller and buyer - because there are delivery procedures necessary for maintaining the chain of integrity.
 Physical delivery is awkward and expensive to arrange in small delivery amounts because the procedures require armoured transport and careful controls on staff.

 In BullionVault you are buying physical bullion which has already been fabricated and delivered into a qualifying vault and both are included in your price - regardless of size.

 BullionVault gold, silver, platinum and palladium is equivalent to spot gold, silver, platinum and palladium inclusive of physical delivery, which eliminates the unsecured credit risk of unallocated bullion and the costs of fabrication and shipment, which is why it is considered slightly more valuable than spot gold, silver, platinum and palladium.
 The extra value becomes apparent when you sell, because other buyers pay more for fully delivered bullion.
 Both you and they enjoy the extra benefit of owning bullion which definitely exists and does not give rise to extra expenses in settlement.